thegooddocsproject/templates/our-team/guide-our-team.md

 If possible, indicate the best way to contact these individuals.
 Remember to keep their personal contact information private and only provide project-level methods of communication if possible.

+At the end of this section, link to your Code of Conduct and your Code of Conduct response documents so that contributors can know how to work with this team.

 ### About the "Name of first team or role" section